xantoine-dev/KnitecIQ/Readme.md

 1. User signs in via `streamlit-authenticator` (secrets-driven).
 2. Contact intake form validates required fields (name, address, city, state, zip, contact) and formats (2-letter state, ZIP/ZIP+4, email/phone).
 3. On successful submit, user is redirected to the chat page.
-4. Chat uses Gemini with the KniTec prompt, saving history per session in `data/`.
+4. Chat uses OpenAI with the KniTec prompt; history stays in the current browser session and is not shared across users.
 5. Past chat list is pruned automatically if history files are missing.

 ## Validation (manual)